 This chapter describes the important Infor LN performance settings and parameters when running on a DB2 database.

-DB2 db_resource parameters
+Important db_resource parameters

-The default DB2 db_resource values are used to provide a balance between the performance and memory usage, which are optimal for customers.
-Therefore, for the OLTP usage in a 2-tier environment, no db_resource file is required.
-The following parameters are important for performance, and in certain circumstances it may be necessary to change the same.
-For 3-tier OLTP and batches (both 2-tier and 3-tier), some db_resource parameters increase the performance.
-See the Infor Enterprise Server Technical Reference Guide for DB2 Database Driver (U7829 US).
+The default db_resource values are used to provide a balance between the performance and memory usage.
+These parameters are important for performance, and in certain circumstances it may be necessary to change the same.